Reducing Environmental Footprint

-- The use of local materials is encouraged, thereby reducing transportation energy and costs, and stimulating the local economy.
+The use of local materials is encouraged, thereby reducing transportation energy and costs, and supporting the local economy.

 Preserving natural beauty

-- Preserving mature trees and complimenting them with natural landscapes and native species requires less watering and attention while keeping the natural beauty.
+Preserving mature trees and complimenting them with natural landscapes and native species requires less watering and attention while keeping the natural beauty around your home and in your community.

-- Flushing toilets accounts for 35% of household water usage.
+Flushing toilets accounts for 35% of household water usage.
+Low-flow toilets can significantly reduce flush volume in single family dwellings.

 Drain water heat recovery

-- Smart thermostats provide convenience, insight, and control.
+Smart thermostats provide convenience, insight, and control within your home.

-- Window placement can optimized for size and location to gain maximum natural light.
-This reduces the artificial lighting demand.
+Window placement in your new home can be optimized for size and location to gain maximum natural light, reducing the demand for artificial lighting.

-- The Solatube Daylighting System is an advanced day lighting product.
-With breakthrough technology, design, and materials, it provides an abundance of pure, clear natural light for any interior spaces.
+Another option is the Solatube Daylighting System, an advanced day lighting product.
+Leveraging breakthrough technology, design, and materials, it provides an abundance of pure, clear natural light for any interior spaces.